annotorious/project-website-source/content/annotorious/getting-started/storing-annotations.md

 ## Using Cloud Storage Services

 If you don't want to run your own application backend, cloud storage services offer a good alternative.
-See [this example for using Google Firebase](/guides/using-firebase-for-storage/) to create your own free & personal annotation store with minimum effort.
+See [this guide for using Google Firebase](/guides/using-firebase-for-storage/) as your own free & personal annotation store.